Vikassharma232/help-storefrontcloud-io/docs/guide/ci/stages.md

 ## Deploy Check

-In this stage we confir if deployment success.
+In this stage we confirm if deployment success.
 ```
 deploy-to-staging-check:
   stage: deploy-check